Brightidea can be integrated with Microsoft Teams in a few different ways:

 - Review the welcome message by sending a chat to the bot, "Welcome"

-- Microsoft Graph may require administrator approval depending on organization policies (see special instructions below)
+- App installation and/or Microsoft Graph may require administrator approval depending on organization policies (see special instructions below)

 Using the Teams App